 Does the Wings of Carolina offer flight training scholarships?

-Unfortunately, the WCFC cannot offer individual scholarships.
+There are many opportunities to volunteer at the Club and earn a discount on Club dues.
+Unfortunately, the WCFC cannot offer individual flight training scholarships.
 We work very hard, most of it volunteer effort, to make flying as affordable and accessible as possible for everyone rather than single out any particular individual, no matter how worthy, for financial assistance.
 We at the WCFC understand that learning to fly can seem expensive, but we believe that flight training represents a very high value — flying will open to you a rewarding new world, replete with challenge, accomplishment, and deep friendships.
 Many factors drive the cost and many of those factors speak to safety, notably the high standard required by regulation for aircraft maintenance.
 We are a truly non-profit, member-owned, volunteer-driven organization with a mission to provide aviation education at the lowest possible cost.
 There are various national and international organizations that do award scholarships for flight training.
-Investigate the AOPA (Aircraft Owners and Pilots Association), the Women in Aviation organization, and the Ninety-Nines for scholarship opportunities and suggestions for financial assistance.
+Investigate the AOPA (Aircraft Owners and Pilots Association), the Women in Aviation, and the Ninety-Nines for scholarship opportunities and suggestions for financial assistance.
 I suggest you explore these links, which I have pointed to scholarship opportunities offered by those organizations.
+Numerous people of my acquaintance have obtained scholarships from these and other aviation organizations.

 I have been quoted by other flight schools a much higher cost to learn to fly.
 I see on the WCFC website an estimated cost that is dramatically lower.
 Can that be realistic?
 Is the club really that much less expensive?

 The WCFC is not a flight school.
 We are a non-commercial, member-owned, volunteer-driven club with a mission to make flying affordable and accessible.
 Maximizing revenue is not our mission.
+On the “Documentation and Forms” page of our website, you will find Form 1.12, which is our attempt to provide a realistic estimate of the cost of obtaining a Private Pilot certificate at the Club.
 We try to keep the estimated cost of obtaining a Private Pilot certificate current and realistic, but the cost of fuel is an important variable – and it does vary.
 And we train to proficiency, not merely to check off the boxes, so each training course can vary in duration and expense depending on variables that are difficult to predict, such as weather, frequency of training, and student aptitude and commitment.
 Our estimate includes costs that may not be immediately apparent but should be anticipated such as purchase of an aviation headset and other supplies and equipment, an aviation medical examination, and the final practical test, aka “checkride.”
 The WCFC mission includes a commitment to make flying as affordable and accessible as possible and everything we do is driven by our effort to make flying safe and affordable.

 I have read that the Sport Pilot Certificate is a less-expensive way to learn to fly?
 Is this true?